honeytreelabs/homeautomation-plc/rust/docs/building.md

 ## MQTT IO

-The first MQTT IO layer is implemented behind a Rust `MqttClient` trait and is covered with fake-client tests.
-A real network client is still pending.
+MQTT IO is implemented behind a Rust `MqttClient` trait and covered with fake-client tests.
+The generic runtime wires `type = "mqtt"` TOML entries to a real TCP MQTT client using `rumqttc` without its default TLS features, keeping the first network backend friendly to mostly static musl builds.

 The backend preserves the C++ reference behavior: